SergMedin/english_tools/README.md

 # english_tools
-It is a collections of scripts for study English.
+It is a collection of scripts to study English.

 * cramming - a script for cramming prepositions, using tenses etc.